amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 *Snippet 3 - StackView*

-In Snippet 3, we have added a stackview, it has been centered in on the parent, but that won't have any effect for now, since it is taking up all of the width and height of the parent.
+In Snippet 3, we have added a `stackview`, it has been centered in on the `parent`, but that won't have any effect for now, since it is taking up all of the `width` and `height` of the `parent`.

 The Stack stacks components one on top of the other and provide functions for switching between them.
 We will be using this even though we will be building just one view, just so if you would like to continue building the other views, the foundation will be there.

-Lets create the component the component will show, the only for now.
-Create it in the `components` folder, lets call it a `IndividualView.qml`, if you want to name yours other than this, don't forget that the file must start with a capital letter, because we want to import it as a QML type in application.
+Lets create the `component` that the `stackview` will show, the only for now.
+Create it in the `components` folder, lets call it a `IndividualView.qml`, if you want to name yours other than this, don't forget that the file must start with a capital letter, because we want to import it as a QML type in the application.

 Open the file and this code.